mehulagg/gitlab_test/doc/ci/pipelines/job_management.md

 In a simple pipeline, it might be reasonable to have all jobs run in all cases.
 In more complicated projects, it's important to clearly define for which cases each job should run.
-This ensures the optimal use of resources, as you are not adding jobs to pipelines when not needed.
+This ensures the optimal use of resources, as you're only adding jobs to pipelines when needed.

 The primary way to manage job inclusion or exclusion from pipelines is with the `rules` keyword.
 This can also be done with the legacy `only` and `except` keywords.